Tips for leading a healthy and balanced lifestyle

 As part of Work-Life Balance week in October (16th-20th) Transcend International has joined together with Community Business and will be hosting a taster workshop.
 This taster will be related to lifestyle factors that can help individuals and organisations achieve a more balanced lifestyle and adopt strategies to cope better with the demands of working life in Hong Kong.

-Specifically, we will be helping others to understand and gain insights into what it means to take a holistic approach to wellbeing and their lifestyle choices.
+Specifically, I will be helping others to understand and gain insights into what it means to take a holistic approach to wellbeing and their lifestyle choices.
 Also, the importance of wellbeing and how it underpins our performance in and out of work.
-We will share new ways in which employee wellbeing programs are now evolving with our ability to quantify our work-life balance through a Lifestyle Assessment.
+I will share new ways in which employee wellbeing programs are now evolving with our ability to quantify our work-life balance through a Lifestyle Assessment.

 In order to achieve total wellbeing it is important to acknowledge that we have many parts of our lifestyle that require balance and attention.
 Some of these factors include:

 - how we deal with pressure and stress in our lives